ipab-slmc/exotica/exotica/doc/Python-API.rst

 Python Bindings
 ***************

-By default, the Python bindings will be compiled for 2.7.
+By default, the Python bindings will be built for the default Python version for the corresponding ROS distribution (``$ROS_PYTHON_VERSION``).
 In order to build for different versions of Python you can specify ``PYBIND_PYTHON_EXECUTABLE`` in the additional CMake arguments of your catkin workspace:

 .. code-block:: bash